 Observe all manufacturer warnings regarding electrical safety.
 Never set up water drainage or disposal near electrical circuits or devices.
 Make sure the dehumidifier is connected to a properly grounded outlet.
 Keep drain hoses away from electrical cords and connections.

 If you are planning to use a hose to drain the dehumidifier's water bucket, make sure the unit is located near enough to the floor drain or sump to avoid the need for a long and unwieldy hose.
 Do not create a tripping hazard!

 There are many other reasons to use a dehumidifier.
 You might want to eliminate the chance of rust on tools in your garage or basement workshop.
 You might want to dry out an area in your home that has been saturated by a water leak.
-For many allergy sufferers, you want to control your environment and limit exposure to mold, mildew, and dust mites.
+For many with allergies, you want to control your environment and limit exposure to mold, mildew, and dust mites.

 A dehumidifier extracts moisture from the air and is a great way to lower the humidity in any space.
 Some people quit using their dehumidifiers, because of the work involved in emptying the water collection bucket.
-However, the benefits for allergy sufferers, property, and air quality are to important not to run your unit, and knowing what dehumidifier water removal options are available can help you to set up a a drain system that requires little supervision or maintenance.
+However, the benefits for allergy sufferers, property, and air quality are too important not to run your unit, and knowing what dehumidifier water removal options are available can help you to set up a a drain system that requires little supervision or maintenance.

 When you know which dehumidifier water removal option is right for you, shop all dehumidifiers.
 If you'd like to learn more about dehumidifiers, humidity, or controlling excess moisture, visit any of these Learning Center articles.

 ✔ Dehumidifier Buying Guide

 ✔ How Does a Dehumidifier Work?

 ✔ Dehumidifier FAQs